6 MIN

 FAQs

-Can I ship my vehicle during a hurricane?
+Can I ship my car during a hurricane?

 Does vehicle shipping insurance cover weather-related damage?